thinkuteam/.github/README.md

-# .github
+# OwO What's this?
-A public GitHub config file!
+A public GitHub config file for this organization!

+# Contribution
+You don't... :trollface: